 As part of the FY 2022 Adopted budget, the Joint Office of Homeless Services budgeted a 1.00 FTE Program Specialist Sr. position for the Health Department.
 During FY 2022, that position was moved to the Health Department for the purposes of hiring and management.
 In FY 2023, relevant positions are in their respective departments, while funding for the positions remains in the Joint Office.

-Program #30407C - Supportive Housing - Countywide Coordination - Dept of ept of 3/3/2022

-Community Justice - Metro Measure Expansion
+Program #30407C - Supportive Housing - Countywide Coordination - Dept of Community Justice - Metro Measure Expansion